-(2) The patient, or other person authorized to consent, has the right to withdraw consent to the release of any information.
-Withdrawal of consent does not affect any information disclosed prior to the written notice of the withdrawal.
+(3) The patient, or other person authorized to consent, may withdraw consent to the release of any information.
+But a withdrawal of consent does not affect any information disclosed before the patient or authorized person gave written notice of the withdrawal.

-(3) Any person who received information made privileged by this rule may disclose the information to others only to the extent consistent with the authorized purposes for which consent to release the information was obtained.
+(4) Any person who receives information privileged under this rule may disclose the information only to the extent consistent with the purposes specified in the consent.

 Comment to 2015 Restyling: The physician–patient privilege in a civil case was first enacted in Texas in 1981 as part of the Medical Practice Act, formerly codified in Tex.
 Rev. Civ.
 Stat. art.
 4495b.
 That statute provided that the privilege applied even if a patient had received a physician’s services before the statute’s enactment.
 Because more than thirty years have now passed, it is no longer necessary to burden the text of the rule with a statement regarding the privilege’s retroactive application.
 But deleting this statement from the rule’s text is not intended as a substantive change in the law.